OnePageRules/chatops/README.md

 ## Release command

-Trigger by chatops '/release' or '/release bump=minor' or '/release tag=v1.2.3'.
+Trigger by chatops `/release` or `/release bump=minor` or `/release tag=v1.2.3`.

 - Create an issue comment that starts with `/release` on the first line.
 - Second (non-empty) line will be used as a release title/name.
 - All following lines will be interpreted as a release description/body.
 - Description (even if empty) will always be appended with a comparison link to the previous release, unless there is no previous release.
+- Optional `target` parameter specifies what branch/commit to release.
+If not specified, GitHub defaults to to the repository's default branch (master/main).
+If specified, that branch/commit will be tagged and released.
+  Example: `/release target=not-default-branch` will release `not-default-branch` instead of main/master.
+  This parameter works independently of `bump`/`tag`.

 ### Technicalities